jdbeutel/ics699-docs/finalReport/finalReport.md

 The older versions of Grails defaulted to using the Prototype JavaScript framework, just like Rails (the inspiration for Grails).
-My prototype app used the same, but that framework could be considered obsolete now, and I did not want to develop another project with it.
+The old prototype app used the same, but that framework could be considered obsolete now, and a poor choice for developing a new project.
 The current versions of Grails default to using the JQuery JavaScript library, which has dominated in recent years, with a [95% market share](http://w3techs.com/technologies/overview/javascript_library/all) as of October, 2014, compared to Prototype's 4%.
-I have several years of experience with JQuery now, and could have easily converted the old prototype JavaScript to implement the same UI with JQuery, but the user testing confirmed that that old UI needed many improvements.
+The author had several years of experience with JQuery, and could have easily converted the old prototype JavaScript to implement the same UI with JQuery, but the user testing confirmed that that old UI needed many improvements.

-I wanted to make a modern, "rich" web app, with the best possible UI, so I planned to develop a primarily single-page, HTML5, AJAX app, using the REST features of Grails 2.3 on the server side.
+The goal of the current project was to make a modern, "rich" web app, with the best possible UI, so planned to develop a primarily single-page, HTML5, AJAX app, using the REST features of Grails 2.3 on the server side.
 Unfortunately, JQuery by itself does not have good support